metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `auth_policy` (Attributes) AuthPolicy sets a default authorization policy for client requests.This policy will be used unless overridden by individual routes. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth--auth_policy))
+- `auth_policy` (Attributes) AuthPolicy sets a default authorization policy for client requests.
+This policy will be used unless overridden by individual routes. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth--auth_policy))
 - `extension_ref` (Attributes) ExtensionServiceRef specifies the extension resource that will authorize client requests. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth--extension_ref))
-- `fail_open` (Boolean) If FailOpen is true, the client request is forwarded to the upstream serviceeven if the authorization server fails to respond.
-This field should not beset in most cases.
-It is intended for use only while migrating applicationsfrom internal authorization to Contour external authorization.
+- `fail_open` (Boolean) If FailOpen is true, the client request is forwarded to the upstream service even if the authorization server fails to respond.
+This field should not be set in most cases.
+It is intended for use only while migrating applications from internal authorization to Contour external authorization.
-- `response_timeout` (String) ResponseTimeout configures maximum time to wait for a check response from the authorization server.Timeout durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.The string 'infinity' is also a valid input and specifies no timeout.
+- `response_timeout` (String) ResponseTimeout configures maximum time to wait for a check response from the authorization server.
+Timeout durations are expressed in the Go [Duration format](https://godoc.org/time#ParseDuration).
+Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'.
+The string 'infinity' is also a valid input and specifies no timeout.
 - `with_request_body` (Attributes) WithRequestBody specifies configuration for sending the client request's body to authorization server. (see [below for nested schema](#nestedatt--spec--runtime_settings--global_ext_auth--with_request_body))

 <a id="nestedatt--spec--runtime_settings--global_ext_auth--auth_policy"></a>